tebaker/CMPM163_Homework_1/README.md

-# PART A: [Hosted here](cmpm163-hw1-a.bitballoon.com) at cmpm163-hw1-a.bitballoon.com
+# PART A: cmpm163-hw1-a.bitballoon.com (copy & paste link)
   ## Controls:
   * W, A, S, D keys move the Icosahedron object around the screen
   * Z, X brightens and dims point light #1